au-to-clicker/au-to-clicker.github.io/README.md

-# 🍪 Cookie Clicker - GitHub Pages
+# 🍪 Auto Clicker - GitHub Pages

 Welcome to **[Cookie Clicker](https://au-to-clicker.github.io/)** – the ultimate destination for playing **Cookie Clicker** online for free! 🚀

 ## 🎮 About the Game
-In **Cookie Clicker** you will find an addictive casual **incremental game** that lets you produce cookies through endless clicks on a massive cookie.
+In **Auto Clicker** you will find an addictive casual **incremental game** that lets you produce cookies through endless clicks on a massive cookie.
 The objective is to disseminate cookies while obtaining upgrades and technology to achieve maximum **cookie business success** status. 🍪🔥

 ## 🌟 Features
 ✅ The core gameplay in Classic Cookie Clicker includes basic clicking mechanics and gradual automation system.